-All proposed new housing projects are subject to a peer review.
-The Housing Proposal Review Committee is a standing committee (chaired by a campus president with membership of three campus vice presidents and three campus housing officers representing student housing and faculty/staff housing programs) that evaluates proposed housing projects and provides advice to the Chancellor and the respective campus president on the merits of the project.
+Proposed new housing projects are subject to a peer review.
+The Housing Proposal Review Committee is a standing committee (chaired by a campus president with membership of four campus vice presidents and two campus housing officers representing student housing and faculty/staff housing programs) that evaluates proposed housing projects and provides advice to the Chancellor and the respective campus president on the merits of the project.
 The scope of the committee review includes both programmatic and financial feasibility.